call us at 312•226•8339 to speak with an account manager about our remote training services

 • Workflow with respect to capturing form (building a surface model from looking at a foam model).

-• Top down design using SolidWorks surfacing examples.
+• Top-down *master modeling design using SolidWorks surfacing examples.

 • Look seriously with examples at Solidworks Freestyle and compare to power surfacing.